An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Automated radiation therapy treatment planning

 \subsection{Generating a data set of predicted treatments}

-We use the training set of $130$ patients to implement several machine learning models that were previously proposed in the KBP literature.
-Each model takes as input a segmented CT image of the patients tumour site and predicts the dose distribution $\bhd$.
-We summarize the models below: \begin{enumerate} \item \textbf{Random Forest:} A random forest that predicts the dose to be delivered to each voxel of the dose distribution $\hat{d}_v$ individually~\citep{ref:mahmood_2018gancer}
+We use the training set of $130$ patients to implement several machine learning models from the KBP literature. \comm{ Each model is trained via supervised learning using a data set of paired patient CT images (i.e., features) and clinically delivered dose distributions (i.e., target).
+There are some variations in how each model approaches the task.
+We use the same training techniques for each model as described in their original papers and summarize the results below: \begin{enumerate} \item \textbf{Random Forest:} A random forest that uses $10$ hand-crafted geometric features derived from the CT images (e.g., distance to nearest tumor structure) to predict the dose for each voxel $\hat{d}_v$ of the patient individually~\citep{ref:mcintosh_2017, ref:mahmood_2018gancer}.
+We apply the random forest to predict each voxel for a given patient independently and concatenate the predictions to construct a dose distribution.

-\item \textbf{2-D RGB GAN:} A generative adversarial network that predicts an RGB image representation of each axial slice of the dose distribution individually~\citep{ref:mahmood_2018gancer}
+\item \textbf{2-D RGB GAN:} A generative adversarial network that uses 2-D axial slices of the patient's CT as an RGB image to predict corresponding 2-D axial slices of the patient's dose also as an RGB image~\citep{ref:mahmood_2018gancer}.
+We convert the images to grayscale and run 2-D RGB GAN over all 128 axial slices of the patient and concatenate the predictiosn to produce a 3-D dose distribution.

-\item \textbf{2-D GANCER:} A generative adversarial network that predicts a grayscale image representation of each axial slice of the dose distribution individually~\citep{ref:babier_2018med}.
+\item \textbf{2-D GANCER:} A generative adversarial network that uses 2-D axial slices of the patient's CT as an RGB image to predict 2-D axial slices of the patient's dose in grayscale directly~\citep{ref:babier_2018med}.
+This model is a variant of the 2-D RGB GAN.
+We run this model over all 128 axial slices of a patient and concatenate the predictions to produce a 3-D dose distributions.

+\item \textbf{3-D GANCER:} A generative adversarial network that uses the full 3-D patient's CT image as input to predict the full 3-D dose distribution $\bhd$ in one shot~\citep{ref:babier_2018med}.